 2. Know Your Prospect

-Before you start throwing potential differentiators out there, it’s important to ask a lot of questions to clearly define your prospect’s priorities.
+Asking questions to clearly define your prospect’s priorities is important before you start throwing out potential differentiators.
 Ask your prospect straight up, “What is most important to you?”
-If you don’t, you could be heading down the wrong path with your sales efforts, or turn the prospect off completely.
+If you don’t, you could be heading down the wrong path with your sales efforts or turn the prospect off completely.

 Using the furnace sales process as an example, delivery time might be a differentiator - or it might not.
 If our furnace was not working at all, a faster delivery time might have swayed us one way or another.
-However, our furnace is still working (barely!), so delivery time is low on the priority list.
-If one of the furnace reps tried to hammer that they have the best and fastest delivery, it would have gone in one ear and out the other.
+However, our furnace was still working (barely!), so delivery time was low on the priority list.
+If one of the furnace reps tried to hammer the point that they have the best and fastest delivery, it would have gone in one ear and out the other.

 3. Put Your Prospect’s Needs Before Your Own